Important Legal Disclaimer

 But that doesn't mean everyone needs one.

-Most people think a buyers agent just:
+Most people think they just:

-- Searches for homes
+- Search for homes

-- Goes to open homes
+- Go to open homes

-- Bids at auctions
+- Bid at auctions

-But good agents also provide:
+But good professionals also provide:

 1. Off-Market Access